Where to Find the Cheapest International Call Rates

 Right now all calls made within Google Voice in the U.S. are free to Canada and the U.S. But did you know that you can also purchase low cost international minutes via Google Voice?
 You can make the calls via your mobile phone, by calling in to Google Voice with any phone, or even through a Google Chat window.
 And the international call rates are cheap.

-Here is a list of Google Voice international rates by country.
+Here is a list of Google Voice international rates by country for landline calls:

 - Canada – Free

 - China – $0.02/minute

 - Mexico – $0.06/minute ($0.02 to Mexico City)

 Outside of international calls, Google Voice is free.